-In addition to this blog, I’m the vice president of localization at HubSpot, where I help drive international growth as part of the flywheel team.
-Before that, I worked at HubSpot in international operations and marketing.
+In addition to this blog, I’m the Chief Growth Officer at global software firm Rebrandly.
+Before that, I worked at HubSpot in international operations, marketing, and localization.
 Prior to that, I was vice president of marketing at a SaaS company, and before that, was the chief research officer at a market research firm covering the $56B language services industry.

 I’ve worked as an international strategy consultant for Fortune 500 companies and small businesses alike.
 I write for Harvard Business Review on topics of international business.
 I’m also a former Fulbright Scholar, which is a fancy way of saying I devoted a year to researching one thing really deeply, before deciding academic life was not for me.

-My latest book, Found in Translation, was published by Penguin Random House.
-I serve as a business advisor to Lottie Dolls, a board member of Special Olympics Massachusetts and a board member of MultiLingual.
+My latest book, Take Your Company Global, is published by Berrett-Koehler Publishers.
+My prior book, Found in Translation, was published by Penguin Random House (and was more recently published in Greek, Norwegian, and Russian editions).
+I currently serve as a business advisor to Lottie Dolls and a board member of MultiLingual.
+I have previously served as a board member of Special Olympics Massachusetts and the National Council on Interpreting in Health Care.

 Or, you can email me: “nataly” at “borntobeglobal.com”.